ai-forever/fusion_brain_aij2021/README_EN.md

 This [link](https://drive.google.com/uc?export=download&id=1nxDL9NvgSyC_-LAIVgqnKMJzIOQ-UH5m) is for the `baseline_submission.zip` archive, which contains sample submission, model inputs and correct answers.
 The archive consists of the following files:

 * `input` - samples of input data for each of the tasks.
-This folder should not be included to the archive with the solution uploaded to the platform, it is placed by the system in the container with participant solution;
+This folder should not be included to the archive with the solution uploaded to the platform, it is placed by the system in the container with participant's solution;
 * `output` - samples of model predictions for files from a folder `input`.
-These are random predictions and only show the correct format that is expected from the participant model.
+These are random predictions and only show the correct format that is expected from the participant's model.
 This folder should not be included to the archive with the solution uploaded to the platform: it is created during the launch of the model in the container;
 * `true` - samples of files with correct answers for each problem, the predictions from `output` are compared with them during the calculation of the metrics.
 This folder should not be included to the archive with the solution uploaded to the platform.

 The following files in the archive are required to generate model predictions: